syncfusion/blazor-docs/src/charts/range-selector/labels.md

 ## Grouping

-The second level axis labels can be grouped by using [`GroupBy`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorModel.html#Syncfusion_Blazor_Charts_RangeNavigatorModel_GroupBy) property with the following interval types:
+The multi-level labels can be grouped using the [`GroupBy`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_GroupBy) property with the following interval types:

 * Auto
 * Years